-An Elf stirred, and turned over in his sleep.
-Somewhere in his somnolent brain ran the thought: this is much warmer and cosier than camping on the freezing ground...
+Another ship; another bunk; another half-awakening.
+Somewhere in the Elf's somnolent brain ran the thought: this is much warmer and cosier than camping on the freezing ground...

 One arm crept out from beneath the blankets and spread itself across the outside of the bed.

 After a while, it grasped the edge of the blankets, and in a series of jerks pulled them clear of his sleeping form, leaving only a nightshirt to cover him.

 Dampness began to creep across the material from the armpits.
 He coughed.